programacion-que-es-una-biblioteca

 print("Result of subtraction:", result_subtract)

-For it to work, both files just need to be in the same directory (or in a directory that Python can find).
+For it to work, it’s only necessary that both files are in the same directory (or in a directory that Python can find).

 If you got a bit lost in any of the examples, don’t worry.
-The syntax of each language, in this entry, doesn’t matter much.
-You will see the details when you study each of the languages.
+The syntax of each language, in this post, doesn’t matter much to us.
+You’ll see the details when you study each of the languages.

-What is important is that we see that practically all languages allow you to create libraries and import them into other projects to use the functions.
+What is important is that we see that practically all languages allow creating libraries and importing them into other projects to use the functions.